ethrydevelops/node-easier-auth/README.md

 Passwords are automatically hashed with bcrypt.
 Easier-auth also includes an Express middleware to validate routes easily.

+> [!NOTE]
+> easier-auth does not provide or enforce password complexity or strength validation, etc. For optimal security, your application shouldn't accept just any password.

 ## Installation

 ### Prerequisites: